dutchie031/Spearhead/_docs/GetStarted.md

 Well, nice, we're don setting up the initial CAP effort. <br/>
 If you want to change values for the CAP routes please read about how to configure it here: [Cap Config](./Reference.html#cap-config)

+> **_NOTE:_**  Stages that have CAP units active on their airbases will have all Airbases and `SAM` missions activated.
+This is to give the possibility to protect the enemy CAP units

 ## Setting up the Missions